top of page

 9 Golden Rules To Set Up Your Life Goals And Make Them Happen

 A clear vision ensures clear goals; without a clear vision, you will hardly achieve your full potential.
-Do you know where you want to be in 1, 3, or 5 years?
+Do you know where you want to be in one, three, or five years?
 Do you have a clear understanding of your personal life mission?
 Do you know how to successfully achieve your goals?

-If you have the feeling that you could achieve more to move forward with your life, but you are unsure about the process, then this article is exactly what you need.
-You will find 9 golden rules to help you set up your goals to get closer to your dream life.
+If you feel that you could achieve more to move forward with your life but are unsure about the process, then this article is exactly what you need.
+It contains 9 golden rules to help you set goals and get closer to your dream life.

 Have a look at this study: